whilehak/OverTheWire/Bandit/Level 1.md

 ```
 ls
 ```
-to print the files in the current directory.
-We have see the readme file.
+to list the files in our current directory.
+We see the readme file.
 We can use
 ```
-cat
+cat readme
 ```
-to print the password.
+to print the contents of the file.

 Password: **boJ9jbbUNNfktd78OOpsqOltutMc3MY1**